2014 Photography Workshop Schedule

 My photography workshops are designed for the nature and outdoor photographer, no matter what level.
-In 2013 I am entering my 19th year conducting workshops through out the United States.
+In 2014 I am entering my 20th year conducting workshops throughout the United States.
 My workshops give you, the photographer, more time in the field to work on your photography while interacting with nature.

 We don't stop and photograph, get back into our cars and drive to another spot ... then spot after spot.
 My itineraries are designed to take weather, light conditions and the best photographic opportunities into consideration.
 You can expect to be out at sunrise, unless the weather is prohibitive, then continue through sunset, taking advantage of the day's golden hours.
 We usually take a rest for lunch and image review, etc., sometime around midday when the light is harsh, and recharge ourselves for the balance of the day.
 We also take time during our workshop for informal classroom sessions to further critique our images and discuss important photographic topics.